Reminders of the Milwaukee & Northern Main Line – Menominee River to Ontonagon

 Looking southeast along the former M&N main line from Sagola Ave. at Sagola, Mich., on 26 June 2021.
 The depot stood to the left (east) of the main line, near that pickup truck.
 Photograph by Tom Bruss.

-There are two depots, built end-to-end, at Channing.
+There are two depots, built side-by-side, at Channing.
 Reliable information regarding their construction has proven elusive, so far.
 We believe that the smaller, older, southern depot was erected in 1893 by the M&N. The newer, larger, northern depot was built by the MILW later, in or prior to 1907 (the earliest photograph we have seen).
-A couple of references claim that the older depot and adjoining yard were built in 1888.
+A couple of references claim that the depot and adjoining yard were built in 1888.
 That claim is almost certainly erroneous.
-There was nothing here in 1888, there was no need for a yard or a depot.
-In 1892, when the name was changed from Ford Siding to Channing and a village sprouted, the depot was an old box car, as J. Parke Channing (the namesake of this community) later recalled.
+There was nothing here in 1888, a year after the rail line had been completed.
+There was no need for a yard or a depot here.
+In 1892, when the name was changed from Ford Siding to Channing, the depot was an old box car and there was little else here, as J. Parke Channing (the namesake of this community) later recalled.
+But the next year, when the extension from Channing to Sidnaw was completed and a new village sprouted at the new, important railroad junction, the M&N constructed a yard and a new depot to replace the old boxcar.
 A newspaper article from 27 July 1893 proudly proclaimed that “a new and neat depot has just been completed.”

 ELS 503 and ELS 402 rest in front of the former M&N depot at Channing, Mich., on 26 June 2021.
 This view is looking northward.
 Photograph by Tom Bruss.